Askeran17/codealpha_tasks_real-time-communication-app/README.md

 * **Secure File Sharing:** Files are encrypted client-side before upload, stored securely on the backend, and decrypted dynamically upon download by valid room participants.
 * **Encrypted Call Recording:** Records the call client-side by compositing the video grid onto a canvas and mixing every participant's audio, then encrypts the result with the same AES-GCM room key before upload — playback decrypts it again on demand from the Recordings tab.
 * **Calendar & Scheduled Meetings:** Schedule meetings for a real date/time; they appear on a real calendar grid and as a room you can join early or cancel.
-* **Contacts Directory:** A searchable directory of every registered user, with one click to start an encrypted call and share the invite link.
-* **Pinnable Dashboard Rooms:** Pin any room to feature it on the dashboard as a live-status card, with real per-user room statistics (scheduled / instant / pinned).
+* **Pinnable Dashboard Rooms:** Pin any room to feature it on the dashboard as a live-status card — pin as many as you like, with real per-user room statistics (scheduled / instant / pinned).
 * **In-Call Reactions & Raise Hand:** Emoji reactions and hand-raise state are broadcast to every participant in real time over the room's WebSocket channel.
 * **Live Synchronized Whiteboard:** A multiplayer canvas enabling collaborative drawing and writing synchronized in real-time via WebSockets.
 * **Secure Authentication:** User sign-up and log-in powered by Django REST Framework Token Authentication.